yummi2/pet-clinic/readme.md

             - `oc whoami --show-server` for the `OPENSHIFT_SERVER`.
             - `oc whoami --show-token` for the `OPENSHIFT_TOKEN`.
 5. Commit your changes and push to your fork.
 6. The workflow should run, create the petclinic, and delete it.
-Comment out the 'Clean up' step if you want it to stay deployed.
+Set env.TEAR_DOWN to something other than 'true' if you want the app to stay running.